Summer Scholars - residential courses for high school students

 Where: Cedarville's beautiful campus in southwest Ohio

-How Much: The cost to attend Summer Scholars is $1049.
-This includes tuition* for your 3-credit course ($185/credit hour), housing and meals ($494), and most activities.
+How Much: The cost to attend Summer Scholars in 2023 is $1,125 including tuition* for one 3-credit course ($185/credit hour), housing and meals ($570), and most activities.
 Off-campus activities and course materials may require additional expenditures.

 Exciting Course Options ‡